Osiris-Team/jSQL-Gen/README.md

 ### 🔴 Cons / Todo
 PRs for these issues are greatly appreciated (sorted from most important, to least important).
 - You need to know a bit of SQL, especially about definitions and defaults.
 This could be fixed by simplifying the GUI further.
-- Internally a `idCounter` is used for each table, meaning if rows are added by another program the counter won't be accurate anymore and thus further insert operations will fail.
-- Direct modifications of the database by a third-party program breaks stuff.
+- Direct modifications of the database by a third-party program may make cache outdated (if cache enabled).
-- Java Code Generator: No support for `FOREIGN KEY` / references between tables.
+- Java Code Generator: No "direct" support for `FOREIGN KEY` / references between tables, ref must contain word "id" in its name.
 However note that the idea of references is supported (columns named tableNameId are refs).
 - Java Code Generator: No support for `VIEW, JOIN, UNION` / merged tables/results.
 This might never get fixed if its not possible to create a developer-friendly / simple API for this.
 - Since there is a global id counter for all tables and columns, in each application, collaboration and syncing changes might be difficult.
+- Compile safety for enums, right now an enum is simply a string.
+- Better compile safety for type length limits, like `VARCHAR(200)` for example.
+Is this even doable?
+- Database might provide specific keywords/functions for frequently used defaults like `NOW()`, some of those are supported (meaning there is equivalent Java code for it), but there are probably more that aren't.

 ## Tipps
 - You can select a project directory to directly generate the code in there.
 The generated code/files can also be found in the `generated` folder (press `Show Data` on the first tab, to open the location).